mfms-ncsu/galant-js/system-test-plan.md

 ### Editing

 1. The drop down when right clicking on a node to make changes goes off screen if the node is too close to the bottom.
+Workaround is to pan and zoom.
 2. Labels/weights on nodes should change size with changes in node radius but they don't do that consistently.

 ### Algorithm execution